 1. Limit Your Investment to a Small Percentage of Your Portfolio

-Whether through the “Core and Explore” philosophy popularized by Charles Schwab or while answering questions about Bitcoin or marijuana stocks, Clark has always maintained that a person should limit alternative class investments to a small percentage of net worth — typically about 5%.
+Whether through the “Core and Explore” philosophy popularized by Charles Schwab or while answering questions about Bitcoin, Clark has always maintained that a person should limit alternative class investments to a small percentage of net worth, typically about 5%.

-Clark has made it clear that he thinks most people can enjoy a financially healthy retirement by simply investing every dollar into a target date fund.
-However, if you have the urge to add complexity to your portfolio for any reason, he suggests you limit it to a small amount.
+Clark says that most people can invest by simply putting every retirement dollar into a target date fund.
+However, if you have the urge to add complexity to your portfolio, he suggests you limit it to a small amount.

-Alternate investments typically are unpredictable and can be high risk.
+Alternate investments — like gold — typically are unpredictable and can be high risk.
 Clark considers putting money into this type of asset class, especially beyond 5%, as speculating rather than investing.

 “Never put more money at risk than would keep you from sleeping at night if you lost all that dough,” Clark says.

 2. Don’t Physically Hold the Gold You Buy

 In the “old days,” which weren’t too long ago, you’d receive physical certificates of ownership for buying stock.
-Now, if you own shares in a company, it’s tracked electronically.
+Now, if you own shares in a company, they are tracked electronically.

 However, many people who buy gold want the actual mineral.
 This presents multiple issues.

 First, it costs money to store gold.
-The gold could get stolen or lost.
-Second, there’s typically a large spread between the bid and ask prices for gold bars.
-In other words, if you want to hold the gold in your hands, you’ll probably pay a premium for the privilege, because the bid/ask spread can be large.
+The gold could also get stolen or lost.
+And, finally, there’s typically a large spread between the bid and ask prices for gold bars.
+In other words, if you want to hold the gold in your hands, you’ll probably pay a premium for the privilege, because the bid/ask spread can be significant.

-“I [like] the efficiency of avoiding the really expensive buy/sell spread when you buy physical silver or physical gold,” Clark says.
+Clark explains, “I [like] the efficiency of avoiding the really expensive buy/sell spread when you buy physical silver or physical gold.”